This is part three of a three-part series on Controlling Anxiety Through Journaling.

 If something happens that involves “The Important Group” and I can’t resolve it, I journal about it.
 I ask myself why it really bothers me, what I can do to fix it, and how I can do better with it in the future.

-Another major benefit from journaling is determining what habits effect my health.
+Another major benefit from journaling is determining what habits affect my health.
 I have proven to myself a good night of sleep is the single most beneficial thing I can do to assure the minimum amount of chronic headache pain in the morning.
 I am currently working on tracking different supplements, such as magnesium, to determine how they affect my health.

 Journaling has helped me to define and understand this process.
 Without it, I wouldn’t be nearly as productive as I am.